Start Your Day Strong: “10-Minute Power Practice”

 Express Gratitude:

-End your 10-Minute Power Practice with listing the things you are grateful for.
+End your “10-Minute Power Practice” with listing the things you are grateful for.
+Expressing gratitude has awesome effects, especially when you begin your day with a gratitude practice.
 This list may be as short or as long as you want it to be that morning.
 Expressing gratitude each day lifts your mood, shifts your thoughts away from negative emotions, gives you an opportunity to focus on good things and people in your life, releases serotonin and dopamine (chemicals in your brain that make you happier), decreases stress, and long-term practices of gratitude can lead to lasting changes in your brain that help you to feel more grateful more often (Brown & Wong, 2017).
 Plus, research shows it leads to better sleep, improved focus, higher self-esteem, increased patience, and improved relationships (Reid, 2024).
-With all of these benefits, ending the 10-Minute Power Practice with gratitude will send you off feeling in a happier, more balanced state.
+With all of these benefits, ending the “10-Minute Power Practice” with gratitude will send you off feeling in a happier, more balanced state.

 Some individuals will feel a difference right away when they begin to incorporate the “10-Minute Power Practice” into their morning routine.
 Enjoy those positive vibes!